brettz9/webappfind/README.md

 1. Delete preferences from `ignore/old-preferences.json` after suitably reimplemented

+1. Reimplement protocol registration functionality and create tests using `registerProtocolHandler` (also for JS/JSON/mytype); also consider HTML head meta-data for flagging availability of file registrations and possibly allow user directed use of this information to register

 1. Have the OS-specific executable of `bin/native-app` be identified and bundled automatically